merklefruit/evm-from-scratch/daily-progress/day11.md

 After that, I tried my hand at `EXTCODECOPY`.
 This one was definitely one of the longest ones in terms of lines of code, but after having dealt with many Opcodes handling memory slices and manipulating them, I was able to complete it quite quickly.

-Here's a rundown of what `EXTCODECOPY` does: fun-fact, it's the first Opcode that takes 4 arguments from the stack!
+Here's a rundown of what `EXTCODECOPY` does: fun-fact, it's the first Opcode I encountered that takes 4 arguments from the stack!

 ```typescript
 function EXTCODECOPY(ms: MachineState) {